Olympia Regional Airport

-Olympic Flight Museum is located at the Olympia Airport, and Airlift Northwest, the region's air medical transport service uses the airport as one of its medical helicopter bases; a large private-use heliport, known as Olympia Heliport (FAA LID: 0WN4) is located on airport grounds.
-The flight museum and the airport play host to a moderate sized air show each June.
+The Olympic Flight Museum is located at the Olympia Airport, and Airlift Northwest, the region's air medical transport service uses the airport as one of its medical helicopter bases; a large private-use heliport, known as Olympia Heliport (FAA LID: 0WN4) is located on airport grounds.
+The flight museum and the airport host an annual air show in June.

-The airport's industrial park, 300 acre in extent, includes a U.S. Department of Commerce designated Free Trade Zone.
+The airport's industrial park, 300 acre in extent, includes a U.S. Department of Commerce-designated free-trade zone.